MarioX991/Web-Scraping/ README.md

 # Web Scraping

-Web scraping with the Beautiful Soup and Json
+Web scraping with the Beautiful Soup and Json.